Headline graphs are from Creative Commons. Oscar the Octopus is an uncopyrighted original art work created by Walter Elias Disney.

 · The Scrum Master falls back into directive PMP mode, assigning tasks out to developers rather than allowing “pull” from the backlog.
 This is necessary, because the Sprint Planning meeting is about the only time the Scrum Master has to be sure everything will get committed to.
 (Note the Scrum Master thinking it’s his job to do that, too; it isn’t.)

 · The Scrum Master, in order to provide his value, becomes a hard-charging pit bull.
-Changes made without her permission are treated as insubordination.
+Changes made without his permission are treated as insubordination.

 · At the other extreme of the spectrum from the pit bull, the Scrum Master becomes passive to the point of apathy.
 Neither of those extremes fits the servant-leader demands of the role.

 · The Scrum Master, not having time to fully engage, gets brushed aside by the Product Owner and the Developers.
-Often this results in important ceremonies degrading into rote exercises and being dropped, because the Scrum Master doesn’t have the time or credibility with the team to help them explore the value of pursuing an agile mindset.
+Often this results in important events degrading into rote exercises and being dropped.
+The Scrum Master doesn’t have the time or credibility with the team to help them explore the value of pursuing an agile mindset at all, much less Scrum.

 · The Scrum Master fails to help the team mature in its understanding of the organization and how to conduct itself within the organization.
 Without this leadership, teams often get misled into power struggles and sub-par practices.
 One of the greatest blockers to all IT projects, politics, takes over without a strong advocate and champion of agile approaches.

-Having a Scrum Master spread herself too thin, even a great one, echoes a typical management mistake with high-performing teams: breaking up a top-notch team into smaller teams in order to sprinkle the excellence around.
+Having a Scrum Master spread himself too thin, even a great one, echoes a typical management mistake with high-performing teams: breaking up a top-notch team and placing its members on new teams in order to sprinkle the excellence around.
 What actually happens is that top performers are yanked out of a successful environment, and forced to work with reluctant or less competent teams, with no organizational change strategy, communication, training, or other preparation.

-Following this mentality with Scrum Masters has the same essential result.
+Applying this mentality with Scrum Masters has a similar outcome of reducing effectiveness.
 Having no time to do the core tasks well, the over-committed Scrum Master winds up doing only part of her tasks.
 Even if she does those well, it isn’t enough.
-No single team gets the support it needs from a Scrum Master.
+No single team gets the full support it needs from a Scrum Master.
 Instead, several teams get not enough support.
 It’s a variation on “Do More With Less,” which generally means, “Do Less With Less.”

 Which leads us to the topic of scaling.
-In a team-of-teams situation, Scrum Masters have a more important role than asking the “three questions” during Daily Scrums.
+In a team-of-teams situation, Scrum Masters have a more important role than asking the “three questions” during Daily Scrums (which some point out even isn’t part of Scrum at all.)
 They are concerned with helping teams synchronize work so that the product integrates and is tested in Production-like environments as frequently as possible, and even deployed to Production frequently where feasible.
-Scrum Masters work together to determine what cadences are appropriate across the initiative, help teams agree on how to use time boxes effectively, how to manage elictation and design effectively, how to determine technical interdendencies and interfaces, how coordinate integration and tests effectively, and how to deploy.
-They have to proverbially “know a thing or two about a thing or two.”
+Scrum Masters work together to determine what cadences are appropriate across the initiative, help teams agree on how to use time boxes effectively, how to manage elicitation non-redundantly, how to manage solution design effectively, how to determine technical interdependencies and interfaces, how coordinate integration and tests effectively, and how to deploy.
+They have to “know a thing or two about a thing or two.”

 In high-tech environments, I’ve observed that these Scrum Masters are often engineers.
-They have an aptitude for the role, the primary facet being critical thinking.
-Surprisingly, seniority has not always been a critical factor, although some experience and skill is a common factor.
-The common denominator for success for these Scrum Masters in high-pressure situations has not been the ability to facilitate better than anyone else around with no other domain skills.
+They have an aptitude for the role, the primary facets being systems thinking and critical thinking.
+Surprisingly, seniority has not always been a critical factor, although some experience and skill are present.
+The common denominator for success for these Scrum Masters in high-pressure situations has not been the ability to facilitate better than anyone else.

 My experience is that Scrum Masters can only effectively multi-task only under certain circumstances: